Resxt/Plutonium-T6-Scripts/chat_commands/README.md

 - A `commands` command that lists all available commands on the server you're on dynamically (only lists commands you have access to if the permission system is enabled)
 - A `help` command that explains how to use a given command.
 For example `help map` (only works on commands you have access to if the permission system is enabled)
 - `alias` and `aliases` commands that list the available aliases for a command.
 For example `alias godmode` (only works on commands you have access to if the permission system is enabled)
 - All commands that require a target work with `me`.
-Also it doesn't matter how you type the player's name as long as you type the full name.
+Also it doesn't matter how you type the player's name as long as you type his full name or type the beginning of his username (has to be unique, see [#3](https://github.com/Resxt/Plutonium-IW5-Scripts/pull/3/commits/2efa784709b5c42811510c67c3e6a2fc5eb3fc70)).
 - Configurable command prefix.
 Set to `!` by default
 - A plugin system to easily allow adding/removing commands.
 Each command has its own GSC file to easily add/remove/review/configure your commands.
 This also makes contributing by creating a PR to add a command a lot easier